-Maja and her mother were placed in emergency accommodation in a new area, to try and establish a new life.
+After fleeing for their lives, Maja and her mother were placed in emergency accommodation in a new area, to try and establish a new life.

 It wasn’t easy.
 Maja started at a new school, but had difficulty adjusting.
 She was withdrawn and silent and had no friends.
 She spent her lunch periods sitting on the steps of the classroom and would not join in and play even when encouraged to do so by other children.
 She didn’t have the right uniform and frequently had very little to eat through the school day.
-She had trouble completing her class work but did not ask for help.
+She had trouble completing her class work but wouldn't ask for help.

 Her teachers were very concerned about Maja.
 When there was no sign of improvement, the school referred her to the Alannah & Madeline Foundation’s Children Ahead program.

 This ground-breaking program helps children to recover from the traumatic effects of violence and build resilience.
 It provides the intensive, long-term, therapeutic support needed to rebuild their lives.

 Through research, evidence and experience we know that for children and young people to recover from serious violence they need a safe, predictable and stable environment, the ability to express and communicate their feelings, positive relationships, connection to family, and resilience.

 With the kind support of people like you, we have the resources to change the story for children coming out of violent backgrounds.
 With the qualified and long-term support of a Children Ahead case worker, they can overcome their trauma and lead a fulfilling and satisfying life.